lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 > <bytes32\> is the `typeId` passed to the `universalReceiver(..)` function.
 Check [LSP2-ERC725YJSONSchema] to learn how to encode the key.

-This function MUST return the returned value of both UniversalReceiverDelegate and MappedUniversalReceiverDelegate abi-encoded as bytes.
+- MUST return the returned value of both UniversalReceiverDelegate and MappedUniversalReceiverDelegate abi-encoded as bytes.

-MUST emit a [UniversalReceiver](./LSP-1-UniversalReceiver.md#events) event if the function was successful.
+- MUST emit a [UniversalReceiver](./LSP-1-UniversalReceiver.md#events) event if the function was successful.

-MUST emit a [`ValueReceived`](#valuereceived) event before external calls if the function receives native tokens.

 ### Events